The Early Years

 Among the young riders coming though in the second half of the decade, Steve and Paul Dring, Adrian Bird and Jonathan Dayus establish themselves as leading road racing cyclists as well as winning club time trials.
 Jonathan Dayus spent several years racing on the continent, riding as a professional, with an impressive list of successes in one day events and stage races.
 When he left the club Tim Wood’s dominance of club TT’s was taken over by Gavin Poupart.
 John Callaghan and Dave Walker emerged as leading club time triallists.
 Many of our better riders join sponsored racing clubs in search of the best competition and support; however, many of them continue their association with the club, turning up regularly to compete in club events, so that local riders can match themselves against some of the best in the country.

-Our club events also often featured outstanding talents such as those of Olympic rider and national champion Ceris Gilfillan, her brother James and international mountain bike specialist Liam Killeen, downhill world champion Tracey Moseley and brother Ed
+Our club events have often featured outstanding talents such as those of Olympic rider and national champion Ceris Gilfillan, her brother James and international mountain bike specialist Liam Killeen, downhill world champion Tracey Moseley and brother Ed

-In the 21st century Stev Price, Rob Nicholls, Mark Corbett and Simon Garrett have topped the leader boards in club and local open time trials.
-Dave Preece has riden his Penny Farthing from lands end to John O’Groats and won the national championships.
-Ex-member Lee Suthard became world masters 3000m Pursuit Track Champion in 2014
+In the 21st century Steve Price, Rob Nicholls, Mark Corbett and Simon Garrett have topped the leader boards in club and local open time trials.
+Dave Preece has riden his Penny Farthing from lands end to John O’Groats and won the national penny farthing championships.
+Ex-member Lee Suthard became world masters 3000 m Pursuit Track Champion in 2014

 In 2015 we hosted the British Paralympic cycling Team at an evening 10, coached by Paul Dring, a club member in the past.